mbrookes/hackathon-charts/docs/src/pages/components/charts/overview/overview.md

 # Charts

-<p class="description">The charts library you always wanted.
+<p class="description">The chart library you always wanted.
 Available in MIT and Commercial versions.</p>

 The MUI charts are build using SVG elements and a lightweight dependency on d3.
 Build your own charts using the decoupled, reusable React components avialable in the package.